Public skating programs are free of charge for the community and no registration is required.

 • No strollers or other assisting devices that may interfere with skaters’ safety

-• Ice-certified skating aids are allowed during Parent & Tot sessions only
+• Ice-certified skating aids are allowed during Parent-Tot sessions only

 • Wheelchairs and other accessibility devices are allowed, so long as they always remain in control of a skater